 There is a long history of evaluating the health of a stock by its condition which examines changes in the weight to length relationship (Nash et al. 2006).
-Condition is measured in this document as the deviance from a log linear regression on weight by length for all Pacific cod fishery A season (January-March) data for 1999-2022.
+Condition is measured in this document as the deviance from a log linear regression on weight by length for all Pacific cod A season (January-March) fishery data for 1999-2022.
 There is some variability in the length to weight relationships between Pacific cod captured in the Central and Western GOA fisheries and among gear types.
-However, there is a consistent trend in both areas for Pacific cod captured using longline and pot gear in there being lower condition during 2015-2016 (Fig. 2.15 and Fig. 2.16).
-In 2018 and 2019, where data are available the condition of fish in both the Central and Western GOA are mixed with differences in condition by gear and season.
+However, there is a consistent trend in both areas for Pacific cod captured using longline and pot gear with lower condition during 2015-2016 (Fig. 2.15 and Fig. 2.16).
+In 2018 and 2019, where data are available, the condition of fish in both the Central and Western GOA are mixed with differences in condition by gear and season.
 The Central GOA longline fishery shows improving condition in January through March in 2018 through 2021, but then a decrease in condition in 2022.
 The Central GOA pot fishery shows improvement in 2018 as well, but there were no data available since 2019.
 In the Western GOA, longline fishery cod condition in 2019 returned to average, increased in 2021, and was again average in 2022.
 The Western GOA pot fishery shows improved cod condition in 2017 and 2018 following the heatwave, drops to below average in 2019, and above average in 2022.
 There were no data for 2019-2021 to evaluate condition in the Western GOA pot fishery.

 Indices of fishery catch per unit effort (CPUE) can be informative to the health of a stock, however CPUE in directed fisheries can be hyper-stable with CPUE remaining high even at low abundance (Walters 2003).
 This phenomenon is believed to have contributed to the decline of the Northern Atlantic cod (Gadus morhua) on the eastern coast of Canada (Rose and Kulka 1999).
-Instead we show the occurrence of Pacific cod in other directed fisheries.
+Instead showoff directed CPUE, the non-targeted catch of Pacific cod in other directed fisheries is examined as an indicator of population trends.
 We examine two disparate fisheries to evaluate trends in incidental catch of Pacific cod, the pelagic walleye pollock fishery and the bottom trawl shallow water flatfish fishery.
 The occurrence of Pacific cod in the pelagic pollock fishery appears to be an index of abundance that is particularly sensitive to 2 year old Pacific cod, which are thought to be more pelagic.
 The shallow water flatfish fishery tracks a larger portion of the adult population of Pacific cod.
 For the pollock fishery we track incidence of occurrence as proportion of hauls with cod (Fig. 2.17).
 There were no haul data available from the pollock fishery in the Western GOA since 2020 due to electronic monitoring and COVID-19 restriction on observer deployment.
-In the shallow water flatfish fishery, catch rates in tons of Pacific cod per ton of all species catch were examined (Fig. 2.18).
-For the pollock fishery in areas 620 and 630 of the Central GOA the 2021 value was the low in 620, but increased in 630.
+In the shallow water flatfish fishery, catch rates in tons of Pacific cod per ton of all species caught were examined (Fig. 2.18).
+For the walleye pollock fishery in areas 620 and 630 of the Central GOA, the 2021 value was low in 620, but increased in 630.
 The catch of Pacific cod in the shallow water flatfish fisheries was the lowest in 2017 with a generally increasing trend since.
 It should be noted that none of these indices are controlled for gear, vessel, effort, or fishing practice changes.

 Data

 This section describes data used in the current assessment.
 It does not attempt to summarize all available data pertaining to Pacific cod in the GOA.
-All data used for model 19.1a presented are provided in Stock Synthesis data files at: https://afsc-assessments.github.io/GOA_PCOD/2022_ASSESSMENT/NOVEMBER_MODELS/MODEL_FILES
+All data used for model 19.1a are provided in Stock Synthesis data files at: https://afsc-assessments.github.io/GOA_PCOD/2022_ASSESSMENT/NOVEMBER_MODELS/MODEL_FILES